IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - Turning the wrong knob: door does not open, 2d10 psychic damage, DC 12 WIS save for half The Butcher's Tomb
 - Tall cavernous room, pillars, carved niches with open sarcophagi, dripping water.
 - Large stone sarcophagus at far end.
-Partial corpse inside - a number of ribs are gone.
+Corpse inside - a number of ribs are gone (used to make Fog).
 Pale dessicated skin, limp black hair.
-Tuning a ebony violin.
+All black clothes, spiked choker, dark eye makeup, tons of bracelets and rings.
+Holding an ebony violin.
-	- figure out how leanna and the ghost make their entrance
+	- figure out how leanna and the ghost make their e.ntrance
 - Butcher is retrying his ritual, somewhere more structurally sound!
 	- Just need one more virtuoso bards - ideally virgins (leanna: why the fuck does that matter? butcher: it just seems like the thing to do when you're running a cult, yknow)
 	- target kallista